fatih-boyar/coffee-quality-data-CQI/README.md

 Category Two defects are secondary defects that are more subtle and can only be detected through tasting.
 These defects include: Over-fermentation, staleness, rancidness, chemical taste etc.

 ## Data Scraping
 On this part, great thanks to [James LeDoux](https://github.com/jldbc).
 His repo [coffee-quality-database](https://github.com/jldbc/coffee-quality-database) from 2018 is efficiently written and well documented.
-To scrape the data, I used most of his code, but due to some changes on the website, I changed change some of the lines.
+To scrape the data, I used most of his code, but due to some changes on the website, I modified some of the lines.
 Also, some practices on modules deprecated and deleted so I updated those codes also.
 Therefore, on May-2023 we can use this updated python program to scrape data from this database.

 In this repo, you can find the python file for scraping -> scraper_bot.py After collecting the tables, some processing needed to construct a tabular data -> process_tables_f.py